 Your healthcare provider will do a pelvic exam to check for problems with your cervix, uterus, and ovaries.
 You may also need any of the following:

-- A Papanicolaou (Pap) smear is done during a pelvic exam to check for abnormal cells in the cervix.
-Cells are collected and tested for cancer.
+- A Pap smear is done during a pelvic exam to check for abnormal cells in the cervix.
+Cells are collected and tested for cancer or HPV.

 - A colposcopy is a procedure used to look more closely at your cervix and vagina.
 Your healthcare provider will use a small scope with a light.

 - A biopsy is a small sample of tissue removed from your cervix.
 The tissue is sent to the lab and tested for cancer.
 The sample may be taken during a colposcopy or a cervical cone biopsy.
 Ask your healthcare provider for more information on a cervical cone biopsy.